CloudCityMC/SMP/terms.md

 1) That you will follow the rules listed [here](/rules).

 2) That you will not use glitches that you (the player) or another player has discovered.
-They must be reported immediantly.
+They must be reported immediately.

 3) That you will not leak or try to find ways to discover the server's plugin list.

+4) All commands will be logged and stored for statistic purposes, but only the command will be logged, not the sender or any arguments.

 You also understand: